hypernormalisation/zeal/ret_prios.md

 Some of the above effects that we do care about can be isolated from the undesirable ones by running extremely long fights with high degrees of time variance.
 That way you really cut down on the effects of N cast edge effects (especially in execution phases with HoW), and patterns of suboptimal final casts arising over time ranges for a given prio.

-This will let us isolate the effects of cooldown clash more efficiently.

-Extreme fight times and variance help with:
-- reducing consecrate clipping issues
-- reduce edge effects around overall number of casts
-- in particular for the above, reducing edge effects around HoW in execute phase

 Let's run on Sulis' prio tool between 800s and 1200s, 0.5s timestep.
 We'll use a miss chance of 0.5%, representative of most people's gearsets while training on one of the BiS or close-to-BiS P1 setups

 We'll show the top 100 results for posterity at the bottom of this note.

-For now let's take the top 20, and prune anything with judgement below third prio, because you might run into mana issues on longer fights.
+For now let's take the top 20, and prune anything with JoW below third prio, because you might run into mana issues on longer fights.
 That gets rid of 3.
 The difference between the top and the bottom is about 19dps.
-This isn't very significant.
+This isn't very significant!

 ```
 3873.2733: [HammerOfWrath,CrusaderStrike,Judgement,Consecration,DivineStorm,HolyWrath,Exorcism]
 3873.0289: [HammerOfWrath,Judgement,CrusaderStrike,DivineStorm,Consecration,Exorcism,HolyWrath]